charithe/otgrpc/README.md

 all interesting events that happen during a RPC -- which can be used to gather the tracing information we need.

-Please note that currently there's a small bug in the gRPC `stats.Handler` implementation that fails to trigger the `End` event for client streams.
-I have opened a [pull request](https://github.com/grpc/grpc-go/pull/1140) with the gRPC project to fix this issue.
-Until it gets merged, tracing of client streams will not be accurate.

 Usage
 -----